mnot/I-D/safe-hint/draft.md

 # Introduction

-Many Web sites have a "safe" mode, to assist those who don't want to be exposed to "objectionable" content, or who don't want their children to be exposed to such content.
-YouTube {{youtube}}, Yahoo!
-Search {{yahoo}}, Google Search {{google}}, Bing Search {{bing}}, and many other services have such a setting.
+Many Web sites have a "safe" mode, to assist those who don't want to be exposed (or have their children exposed) to "objectionable" content.
+YouTube
+{{youtube}}, Yahoo!
+Search {{yahoo}}, Google Search {{google}}, Bing Search
+{{bing}}, and many other services have such a setting.

-However, a user that wishes to have this preference honoured would need to go to each Web site in turn, navigate to the appropriate page, (possibly creating an account along the way) to get a cookie {{RFC6265}} set in the browser.
+However, those who wish to have this preference honoured need to go to each Web site in turn, navigate to the appropriate page, (possibly creating an account along the way) to get a cookie {{RFC6265}} set in the browser.
 They would need to do this for each browser on every device they use.
-As has been widely noted, this is difficult {{age-privacy}}.

-This can be onerous to nearly impossible to achieve effectively, because there are too many permutations of sites, user agents and devices.
+This is onerous to achieve effectively, because there are so many permutations of sites, user agents and devices.

-If instead this preference is proactively advertised by the user agent, things become much simpler.
-A user agent that supports this (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to all sites that understand and choose to act upon it.
+If this preference is proactively advertised by the user agent, things become much simpler.
+A user agent that supports doing so (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to all sites that understand and choose to act upon it.
 It's no longer necessary to go to each site that has potentially "unsafe" content and configure a "safe" mode.

 Furthermore, a proxy (for example, at a school) can be used to ensure that the preference is associated with all (unencrypted) requests flowing through it,